Oxsomi/core3/docs/OxC3_tool.md

 Two operations constitute as file inspection: `file header` and `file data`.

 Header is useful to know what the header says.
 It also allows to inspect the header of certain subsections of the data.
+This only works on Oxsomi formats.

 Data allows you to actually inspect the data section of certain parts of the file.

+`file header -i test.oiCA` would print the information about the file header.

+`file data -i test.oiCA` would tell about the file table for example.
+File data also needs to provide `-aes` if the source is encrypted.

 ## Encrypt